-Those of us who have been in leadership for any amount of time, have probably been called reactive at one time or another.
+Those of us that have been in leadership for any amount of time has probably been called reactive at one time or another.
 This reality struck me again as the result of a conversation I had with a colleague regarding some changes their boss was implementing.

 All organizations are in a constant state of flux.
 If yours is not, you may be out of business in the next three to five years (if not sooner).
 Therefore, a leader must always be reacting to the changing landscape.
 And yes, I understand we are supposed to RESPOND and not REACT, but clichés aside, sometimes things hit my field of vision that are so irritating, distracting, or unexpected, I react.
 Leaders are human too.

 Every organization has a chain of command which is defined as the order in which authority and power in an organization is wielded and delegated from top management to every employee at every level of the organization.
 The critical point to focus on here is the word EVERY.
 Making sure things happen in an efficient, effective, and ethical manner is the responsibility of EVERYONE.

 When leaders get sucked back into the tactical realm, they tend to react.
 That’s because the administrivia and basic organizational citizenship behaviors are supposed to be reflexive.
 Leaders rely on their individual contributors to be self-directing and self-correcting.
 And the reason we have managers is that sometimes individual contributors need coaching, teaching, or correction and leaders rely on them to identify, correct, and resolve issues at the lowest level.